opengsn/docs/contracts/index.md

 This function should revert if your paymaster decides to not accept the relayed call.
 You can also return some arbitrary data that will be passed along to the `postRelayedCall` as an execution context.

-The parameter called `maxPossibleGas` defines the absolute maximum the entire opration may cost to the `Paymaster`.
+The parameter called `maxPossibleGas` defines the absolute maximum the entire operation may cost to the `Paymaster`.
 This is useful if the user may spend their gas allowance as part of the relayed call itself, so you can pre-lock some funds here.

 After a relayed call is accepted, RelayHub will give your `Paymaster` contract another opportunity to charge your user for their call, perform some bookkeeping, etc. after the actual relayed call is made.
 This function is aptly named `postRelayedCall`.